atomicity4j/atomicity4j-docs/Scenarious.md

   - Upload big data attachment
   - Download big data

 # States Db

 Why we need `States Db`?
 To provide `eventual atomicity`.

 - Each request can modify one or few states
+- Eventually all modifications must be either applied or compensated

+Design details:

 - Each state has a key
 - State is a `dedicated` if only one transaction can own the state key.
-Dedicated state keeps owner
+Dedicated states keep owner
 - State is `shared` if few transactions can be applied.
-Shared states must manage lists of applied transactions.
+Shared states must keep list of all applied transactions

 Example: customer must have unique email
 - Two states are needed to handle this requirement
 - `Customer Email` is a dedicated  state, has an `email` as a key and `Customer.id` as a value
 - `Customer Data` is a shared state, has `customer.id` as a key and fields as a value
-- `Create Customer` operation first try to create  `Customer Email` state, if ok, `Customer Data` is created
+- `Create Customer` reqest  first try to create  `Customer Email` state, if ok, `Customer Data` is created